Mrferny123/Breach-Bot-Starter-Code-Nissi-S/README.md

 This is the Starter Code for Breach Bot!

 This is a project I made for the GWC Cybersecurity pathways.
-This project talks about the 2019 Facebook data breach and my opinons on it.
+This project talks about the 2019 Facebook data breach and my opinions on it.
 Clicking enter and following the instructions will bring more information to the console.

 ### Project Requirements
 - Your project should: